khusrave/Intro-to-ML/README.md

-# Intro-to-ML
+# Intro to ML
-materials for the intro weeks.
+Materials for the intro weeks.